Non-signaling boxes and quantum logics: Properties of the (2,2)-box world

+In the previous section we constructed logic of the (2,2)-box world and showed that it has a structure that is consistent with na\"ive interpretation of non-signalling theories.
+Here we will explore more deeply its properties.

-\section{(2,2)-box world vs. two qubit system}
+\subsection{(2,2)-box world vs.\ two qubit system}

+The most profound difference between the (2,2)-box world and two qubit system stems from the fact that the former, being a concrete logic, does not satisfy Heisenberg uncertainty relations (see Thm.\ \ref{thm:heisenberg}).
+So from that perspective, (2,2)-box world is more classical than two qubit system.

-Results of the previous section elucidate why Tsirelson bound is violated in the Box World.
-The classical bound of 2 is violated when the Boolean structure of classical probability is replaced by an orthomodular lattice, i.e.\ the structure that underlies quantum probability.
-Similar qualitative difference is not surprising when this structure is replaced by more general one, the orthomodular poset (although the Author is not aware of any prior results of this type in the context of quantum logics).
+When it comes to the violation of Tsirelson bound, in the light of results summarized in Thm.~\ref{thm:main-struct} it is clear that we can expect qualitative difference, when the orthomodular lattice structure (the logic of quantum models) is replaced by the more general structure of quantum logic.
+In the similar way the classical bound of 2 for CHSH-type inequalities is violated when the Boolean algebra is replaced by a more general orthomodular lattice structure.

-Despite the obvious fact that orthomodular poset is a more general object than orthomodular lattice, simple statement that (2,2)-box world is a generalization of some quantum model (e.g. two qubits) is not justified.
-The essential difference between these two is that a logic of even the simplest quantum model has infinite number of questions, while in (2,2)-box world we have only 82 of them.
-Thus we cannot claim that quantum mechanics is a special case of the theory of non-signaling boxes, even if we are interested only in two-qubit systems (i.e. when we neglect infinite dimensional Hilbert space, which is required by Dirac's axioms).
-To see how important for the logical structure the number of questions is let us consider following example.
+Another essential difference between the (2,2)-box world and the two qubit system lies in the fact that the logic of even the simplest quantum model has infinite number of propositions, while (2,2)-box world has only 82 of them.
+In particular, we cannot claim that the quantum mechanics is a special case of the theory of non-signaling boxes.
+To see how the number of propositions is important for the logical structure let us consider the following example.